 Sarcoma does not have any routine screening tests.
-Any strange or new lumps or bumps that are forming should be examined by a doctor to ensure they are not cancerous.
-If a sarcoma is suspected, it is critical to consult with a physician who is familiar with this type of cancer.
+Any strange or new lumps or bumps forming should be examined by a doctor to ensure they are not cancerous.
+If sarcoma is suspected, it is critical to consult with a physician who is familiar with this type of cancer.

-A doctor’s clinical examination and imaging tests are used to make a sarcoma diagnosis.
+A doctor’s clinical examination and imaging tests diagnose a sarcoma.
 The results of a biopsy back this up.
-Some of the tests listed below, in addition to a physical examination, may be used to diagnose sarcoma.
+Some of the tests listed below, besides a physical examination, may be used to diagnose sarcoma.

 X-ray.
 An x-ray uses a small amount of radiation to provide a picture of the structures inside the body.
 X-rays are very beneficial in the diagnosis of bone sarcomas, although they are less useful in the diagnosis of soft tissue sarcoma.

 Magnetic resonance imaging (MRI).
-Magnetic fields, not x-rays, are used in an MRI to provide detailed images of the body.
+Magnetic fields, not x-rays, are used in an MRI to provide detailed body images.
 A magnetic resonance imaging (MRI) scan can be used to determine the tumor’s size.
-Before the scan, a specific dye called a contrast medium is administered to create a crisper image.
+Before the scan, a dye called a contrast medium is administered to create a crisper image.
 A patient’s vein can be injected with this dye.
 An MRI scan is frequently used to determine whether a sarcoma may be surgically removed.

 PET or PET-CT scan is a type of positron emission tomography (PET).
 PET scans are frequently paired with CT scans (see above), resulting in a PET-CT scan.
-The patient is given a little amount of radioactive sugar material to inject into his or her body.
+The patient is given a small amount of radioactive sugar to inject into his or her body.
 The cells that use the most energy absorb this sugar molecule.
 Cancer absorbs more of the radioactive substance since it uses energy actively.
 The material is then detected by a scanner, which produces images of the inside of the body.
-This technique can be used to examine the tumor’s shape as well as how much energy the tumor and normal tissues consume.
-This information can be useful in planning treatment and assessing how well it is working, but it is rarely used in all cases of soft tissue sarcoma, whether known or suspected.
+This technique can examine the tumor’s shape and how much energy the tumor and normal tissues consume.
+This information can be helpful in planning treatment and assessing how well it works, but it is rarely used in all cases of soft tissue sarcoma, whether known or suspected.

 Biopsy and tissue tests